Padel league management

-PadelRoster is built for the organizer who wants one padel app for scheduling, absences, session flow, and follow-up.
+PadelRoster is built for the organiser who wants one app for scheduling, absences, session flow and follow-up.

 Problems we solve